-Bay Area.
-These two regions also have the largest number of square miles near a high-quality transit corridor or a major stop.
-The largest 5 regions make up about 65% of route miles and 80% of routes.
+More than half of transit route miles and number of routes are in two Metropolitan Planning Organizations (MPOs): the Southern California Association of Governments (SCAG) and the Metropolitan Transportation Commission (MTC) in the Bay Area.
+These two regions also have the largest number of square miles near a highquality transit corridor or a major stop.
+The largest 5 regions make up more than 75% of route miles and 85% of routes.